No. 1 South Carolina, Boston power past Coastal 102-39

 COLUMBIA, S.C.
+(AP)South Carolina coach Dawn Staley wants to make sure people remember how special Aliyah Boston is.
+The Gamecocks’ All-American has done a pretty good job reminding them on her own this season.

-(AP)Aliyah Boston had 11 points and 10 rebounds for her 68th career double double to keep No. 1 South Carolina undefeated with a 102-39 victory over Coastal Carolina on Wednesday.
+Boston, the reigning AP Player of the Year, had 11 points and 10 rebounds for her 68th career double-double to keep No. 1 South Carolina undefeated with a 102-39 victory over Coastal Carolina on Wednesday.

 Boston, who played just 13 minutes, moved four games away from matching the program’s all-time mark for double-doubles held by Sheila Foster established four decades ago.

+Boston proved that once more in her short outing against the overmatched Chanticleers (5-6).
+Midway through the second quarter, Coastal’s Amaya Adams stole the ball and seemed to have a clear path to the basket before the 6-foot-5 Boston caught her and blocked the shot out of bounds.

+”I don’t know why that girl thought she was going to have a lane,” South Carolina freshman Ashlyn Watkins said with a laugh.

-Freshman Ashlyn Watkins had a career high 16 points and Zia Cooke 14 as the defending national champs improved to 12-0 for a second straight season and fourth time in Dawn Staley’s 15 years as coach.
+Watkins had a career high 16 points and Zia Cooke 14 as the defending national champs improved to 12-0 for a second straight season and fourth time in Staley’s 15 years as coach.

-This figured to be a challenge for the Chanticleers (5-6), who have just two players 6 feet or taller while South Carolina had 10.
+The effort of Boston and the Gamecocks made it an even more difficult challenge for the Chanticleers, who have just two players 6 feet or taller while South Carolina had 10.

-And just about every Gamecock got the chance to show out as Staley mixed-and-matched her deep, talented roster.
+”I’ve never seen a team like like this,” said Coastal Carolina coach Kevin Pederson, who faced Staley twice before when he was coaching at Division II Lander. ”This team is not just talented, but they outwork you as well.”

 South Carolina led 13-2 less than five minutes in and steadily built the lead to 36 by halftime.
 The Gamecocks’ trademark defense didn’t fade, no matter who Staley put on the court.